A Look Back at a Legacy

 Clark retired from political life in 2017 as the longest serving female Premier in Canadian history and the only woman in Canada ever to be re-elected.

-In her spare time she volunteers for Roots of Empathy, which is an organization that works internationally to teach children empathy and kindness.
+In her spare time she volunteers for Roots of Empathy, an organization that works internationally to teach children empathy and kindness.

 Clark is now also being credited for bringing the liquefied natural gas industry to British Columbia.
 LNG Canada just approved a $40B LNG project in Kitimat, British Columbia.
 This is the single largest private sector investment in Canadian history.